 It's important to keep in mind, in order to have a solid medical malpractice claim your doctor must have been negligent in performing their services or diagnosis.
 Not every case will qualify as medical malpractice.

-If you believe that you or someone in your family was harmed during a medical procedure because of improper monitoring, you should arrange a consultation with Jim Dodson.
+If you believe that you or someone in your family was harmed during a medical procedure because of improper monitoring, you should arrange a consultation with our experienced medical malpractice attorney.
 He has more than 25 years of experience and he will examine your records and have them reviewed by experts if necessary and let you know your options.
 Certain complex cases may require the assistance and collaboration of additional attorneys but you will always be informed beforehand.

 Contact Jim online or call the office directly at 888.815.6398.